-The following diagrams explain the vertical land use outlined in Figure 7.
+Figures 8-12 explain the vertical land use outlined in Figure 7.
 These diagrams give an indicative understanding of the potential configuration and most appropriate land use distribution over multiple storeys.
+Higher density development will be concentrated in the South East Precinct and land use will be distributed as: